rancher/api-spec/README.md

 Services MAY support searching/filtering of the collection.
 Support for this is indicated by <code>collectionFilters</code> in the schema, and the presence of a <code>filters:</code> map in the collection response.

 #### Schema ####
-In the schema, the value of each filter attribute SHOULD BE an object describing:
+In the schema, the value of each filter attribute SHOULD be an object describing:
   - <code>modifiers:</code> What modifiers are supported, if any
   - <code>options:</code> What specific values are allowed, if the attribute is enumerable